gazawayj/gis-webview/README.md

   Ensures consistent coding standards across all supported languages.
 - **Test Automation**
   Frontend and backend tests run automatically as part of CI.
-> CI workflows are intentionally iterative and evolve alongside new features.
+> CI workflows are iterative and will evolve along with the program.

 ## Future Features